 Grandparents play a significant role in the development of a child.
 Australian law recognises grandparents rights in Australia.
+Following divorce or separation, custody arrangements generally include only the parents of the child.

 This article will provide an overview of grandparents rights in Australia, and detail the various legal concepts that are relevant to this topic.